jzkung/assassins/README.md

 assassins
 =========

-A web application to create, manage, and play games of Assassins.
+A web application to create, manage, and play games of Assassins